srdjan/react-multistep/README.md

 # DELTA with original:

-* Added `initialStep` property so you can use it to _ask_ the component to browse from its parent component
+* Added `activeStep` property so you can use it to _ask_ the component to browse from its parent component
 * Added `handleKeyDown` property flag to disable steps completion & browsing upon hitting enter key

 ## Instructions